Cash Cash: Overtime and Lightning EPs (2013–2015)

 On March 27, Cash Cash received an IDMA at Winter Music Conference for Best Break-Through Artist (Group).
 On April 9, Rolling Stone premiered the "Cash Cash x Valley" remix of Clean Bandit's "Rather Be" on their website.
 Following their appearance at Winter Music Conference in Miami, the group played an international show in Montreal, Canada at New City Gas on April 19.
 In May 2014, Cash Cash performed on multiple dates of the Budweiser Made in America tour along with Big Gigantic.
 The group also performed at the 2014 Lollapalooza event.

 On September 2, 2014, BPM exclusively premiered their new single, "Surrender", which was released in iTunes on September 16.
 On September 5, Cash Cash played in Nocturnal Wonderland in San Bernardino, California.
 As of 2014, EMI Music Publishing's website confirms that as songwriters, Cash Cash is currently signed to EMI Music Publishing, which is now owned by a consortium led by Sony/ATV Music Publishing.
 In April and May 2015, Cash Cash embarked on an overseas tour performing in Indonesia, Japan, Singapore, Malaysia, China, and South Korea.
 Cash Cash and Tritonal officially released their song collaboration "Untouchable" on iTunes by Big Beat Records on May 18, 2015.
 The collaboration features the vocals of British-American singer JHart.
 In support of their collaboration, Cash Cash and Tritonal embarked on a co-headline tour titled Untouchable Tour.
+From 2013 to 2017, Cash Cash were Las Vegas resident DJ's at Marquee Night and Dayclub.